dgraph-io/dgraph-docs/content/get-started/index.md

 Designed from the ground up to be run in production, **Dgraph** is the native GraphQL database with a graph backend.
 It is open-source, scalable, distributed, highly available and lightning fast.

-Dgraph cluster consists of different nodes (Zero, Alpha & Ratel), and each node serves a different purpose.
+Dgraph cluster consists of different nodes (Zero, Alpha), and each node serves a different purpose.

 - **Dgraph Zero** controls the Dgraph cluster, assigns servers to a group,